 401(k) disadvantages include:

-- Limited investment options compared to IRAs
+- Often limited investment options compared to IRAs

-- Costly service, maintenance, management fees
+- Can have costly service, maintenance, management fees

-- Needs precise self-monitoring to determine performance
+- Needs more self-monitoring to determine performance

 - Even if early withdrawal permitted, may have to pay 10% penalty

 - Most plans don’t give options for letting you draw guaranteed income

 - Early withdrawal penalty if money taken out before age 59.5